corgrath/osbcp-css-squasher/README.md

 * [YUI Compressor](http://yuilibrary.com/download/yuicompressor/)

-How to use it in an Eclipse project
+How to use it in a Java project
 ========================================

 To be written.